 - Summer Season: June 4 to August 26

 - Fall Season: August 27 to December 2

 For the 2018 season, we will be looking for at least two full-season interns, who will stay from March 5 through December 2 or later.
 These interns will take on additional responsibilities according to their interests.
 (FULL SEASON POSITIONS ARE NOW FULL.)

 Interns work five days a week, from 8 am to 5 pm, with a one-hour lunch break.(During the heat of summer, we may start and end the day earlier.)
 Compensation includes room and board, plus a stipend of $600/month.

 Housing is provided in our 19th century farmhouse, which accommodates up to six interns, three in each of two spacious rooms.
 Your roommates may be of any gender, and we ask interns to respect one another’s privacy and personal boundaries.
 Interns have access to a full bath, a half bath, and an outdoor shower.
 There is a common living room, kitchen, laundry, and wi-fi.
 Interns share in the chores of cooking, cleaning, caring for our chickens, and hosting visitors to the farmhouse.
 Interns must be prepared for a communal living experience, and the mutual respect and responsibility it entails.

 Farm experience is not required, but we will give priority to candidates who can demonstrate that they understand the level of hard work associated with farming.
 While it might not be realistic for everyone, we encourage serious applicants to visit the farm for an in-person interview.

 If you have an outstanding work ethic, team spirit, an eye for beauty and color, and a love of the outdoors, please complete and submit the form below.
-A message detailing your experiences and your interest in the program is much appreciated (this is your cover letter, make it good!)
+A message summarizing your experiences and your interest in the program is much appreciated (this is your cover letter, make it good!)
+Once we receive your message, we will forward you the detailed application form.
 We look forward to hearing from you.